 Photographers travel from around the world to capture the northern lights in Alberta and you don’t need to be a pro to get a good shot of the green lights dancing.
 There are certainly some key photography tips to employ to capture the perfect shot:

 - As we’ve said above, a dark night with a clear sky is paramount.
-Use the apps and websites referenced above to seek out a good place to plant your tripod.
+Use the apps and websites above to find a good place to plant your tripod.

-- While the cameras on phones are getting much better with every release, it is possible to get good aurora shots using their dark mode setting.
+- While the phones’ cameras are getting much better with every release, it is possible to get good Aurora shots using their dark mode setting.
 Ideally, using a DSLR camera is still better.
-And in either case, having a tripod is also important.
-Your camera needs to be perfectly still to avoid any blur in your photos.
+In either case, having a tripod is also important.
+Your camera must be perfectly still to avoid any blur in your photos.

 - Using a wide-angle lens is ideal.